-While core courses and the DNP residency include non-precepted hours, the DNP Seminar Courses utilize a preceptor and require a memorandum of understanding.
+While core courses and the DNP residency include non-precepted hours, the DNP Seminar Courses utilize a preceptor and require a memorandum of understanding (MOU).
 Students are responsible for identifying an appropriate practicum site and preceptor for the project and precepted practicum experiences.
-Students are assisted in this effort by a DNP coordinator.
+Students are assisted in this effort by the DNP Lead Faculty.

-We require a practicum log to be submitted in each course and included in the Portfolio.
+We require a practicum log to be submitted in each course and to the school Sharepoint site.
 Documentation must demonstrate activities related to course outcomes.
 The log is a tool to document the student's DNP practice hours and cross map those with the DNP Essentials and student goals.
 Project and practicum faculty are responsible for evaluating student performance and all associated assignments completed during the project and practicum courses.
 Detailed instructions are in each course.

 We expect that the student will identify a site that will permit them to complete their DNP Scholarly Project.
-Planning ahead enhances the ability to identify a practice issue and complete the steps of assessment, planning, implementation and evaluation for an evidence-based practice-change project.
+Planning ahead enhances the ability to identify a practice issue and complete the steps of assessment, planning, implementation and evaluation for an evidencebased practice-change project.
 Students are responsible for making any travel arrangements and paying for all related practicum expenses.